sloria/dotfiles/README.md

 There are three main commands in the `bin` directory for setting up and updating development environments:

 - `dot-bootstrap`: sets up local environment by executing all roles in `local_env.yml`.
-- `dot`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with "bootstrap".
+- `dot-update`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with "bootstrap".

 special files
 -------------